 Patients can be seen at our satellite office in New York City, NY for consult and follow-up visits only.
 All surgical procedures and post-op appointments take place at The Paley Institute in West Palm Beach, FL.

 Please contact Jennifer (firstname.lastname@example.org) for further information regarding appointments and scheduling.

 Are my medical records kept private and confidential?

-My office is designed to provide maximum protection of patient medical records.
+Our office is designed to provide maximum protection of patient medical records.
 Access to medical records is restricted to the office staff for medical and office related functions.
 However, medical information obtained during the course of examinations may be released with your permission to personal physicians, referral physicians, and any other health care providers you authorize.
-Medical information may also be shared with your insurance carrier in situations where we feel it’s necessary and in your best interests.
+Medical information may also be shared with your insurance carrier in situations where we feel it’s necessary and in your best interest.